 The garden’s complex environment was backdrop and basis for a critical conversation that touched on themes in The Quiet Circus’ and Eiko’s work: the vulnerable but strong human body in culturally shaped landscapes, the interplay of nature and planned environments, and how urban development ultimately confronts larger forces of natural and human interaction.

-Born and raised in Japan, Eiko Otake is a New York-based movement artist, performer, and choreographer who for over 40 years has worked with Koma Otake as Eiko & Koma.
+Eiko Otake was born and raised in Japan, and is a New York-based movement artist, performer, and choreographer who for over 40 years has worked with Koma Otake as Eiko & Koma.
 Always performing original choreography, Eiko & Koma have been honored with prizes such as a double Guggenheim Fellowship (1984), the United States Artists Fellowship (2006), the MacArthur Fellowship (1996), the Samuel H.Scripps American Dance Festival Award (2004) and the Dance Magazine Award (2006).
 In October 2014, Eiko inaugurated her solo project: A Body in Places with the performance of A Body in a Station at Philadelphia’s 30th Street Station.

 the quiet circus: river charrette 2

 RAIR (Recycled Artist In Residency), 7333 Milnor Street, Philadelphia, PA